 absence, death, emo, emotions, sorrow,

-In the dark I sit alone
+I sit alone inside this nightmare

-Nobody sees me
+Nobody can see me

-I see nobody
+I can see nobody

 My eyes have darkened to a color never seen before